-The drinking water in Tempe is produced at two water treatment plants.
+In 2010, the drinking water in Tempe was produced at two water treatment plants and nine (9) ground water wells.
 The Johnny G. Martinez Water Treatment Plant is located at 255 E. Marigold Lane and the South Tempe Water Treatment Plant is located at 6600 S. Price Road.
 The City of Tempe provides water to its customers from several sources:

-Central Arizona Project water - Beginning its journey from Lake Havasu, the CAP system delivers Colorado River water to central Arizona, including the Phoenix and Tucson areas.
-Tempe used 3,339 acre-feet, or approximately 1.1 billion gallons, of Colorado River water delivered by CAP for municipal use in 2009.
+Central Arizona Project (CAP) water -- Beginning its journey from Lake Havasu, Colorado River water is delivered through the CAP system to central Arizona, including the Phoenix and Tucson areas.
+Tempe used 2,693 acre-feet, or approximately 0.9 billion gallons, of Colorado River water delivered by CAP for municipal use in 2010.

-Salt River Project (SRP) water - This water is collected from the Salt and Verde River watersheds, stored in six SRP reservoirs and diverted into SRP canals at the Granite Reef Dam in Mesa.
+Salt River Project (SRP) water -- This water is collected from the Salt and Verde River watersheds, stored in six SRP reservoirs and diverted into SRP canals at the Granite Reef Dam in Mesa.
 SRP also relies on groundwater wells to supplement surface water in the canal system.
 Tempe's allocation of SRP water depends on the amount of runoff from the watershed and the amount of water available in storage in SRP reservoirs, and therefore varies from year to year.
-Tempe's SRP water use for 2009 was 39,099 acre-feet, or approximately 12.7 billion gallons.
+Tempe's SRP water use for 2010 was 42,166 acre-feet, or approximately 13.7 billion gallons.

-Groundwater - In 2009, seven (7) of Tempe's groundwater wells were used as needed to supplement the supply of Central Arizona Project water and Salt River Project water.
-Tempe pumped 8,598 acre-feet, or approximately 2.8 billion gallons, of groundwater and surface water previously stored in our aquifers (groundwater storage credits) from wells.
+Groundwater -- In 2010, Tempe used nine (9) of its groundwater wells to supplement the supplies of Central Arizona Project water and Salt River Project water.
+Tempe pumped from its wells 5,555 acre-feet, or approximately 1.8 billion gallons, of water which was a combination of groundwater and surface water previously stored underground in our aquifers.